Eric0801/NTCIR-18-CLIR-pipeline/README.md

 ## 👥 Contributors

-This project also received support from [Zong-Han Bai] (GitHub: HummerQAQ), who contributed selectively to early-stage discussions, code testing, and translation error analysis verification.
+This project also received support from [Zong-Han, Bai] (GitHub: HummerQAQ), who contributed selectively to early-stage discussions, code testing, and translation error analysis verification.
 While valuable, these contributions do not cover the core design, full implementation, or the NTCIR-18 paper's final revision process.

 All contributions are transparently tracked in the GitHub commit and contributor history.